Specific topics addressed at the seminar:

 In 1997, Detective Farley created the Cook County Sheriff's Police Department Child Exploitation Unit in order to combat the online Internet solicitation and sexual abuse of children.
 At that time, no other law enforcement agency in the United States (or the world) had a unit working these specific types of crimes.
 The Cook County Sheriff's Police Child Exploitation Unit in Chicago became and remains an international law enforcement model, which boasts a 100 percent court conviction rate.

 As an internationally recognized expert, consultant, author and instructor in child abuse investigation techniques, Detective Farley has conducted training seminars for tens of thousands of police officers, attorneys, teachers, social workers and other professionals.
 He has conducted hundreds of training seminars on behalf of the U.S. Department of Justice, the FBI and the National Center for Missing and Exploited Children in 49 of the 50 states.
 As an international consultant for INTERPOL he has also conducted training seminars in 22 different countries around the world.

 Each student will receive a Certificate of Course Completion, a training manual and a set of sample forms specifically designed for physical and neglect child abuse investigation that include a physical child abuse consent to search form and a medical release form.

-This training is conducted as an in-house training seminar, the all inclusive price to train up to 35 participants is $6,000.00 If your agency would like to bring this training to your agency please contact Debbie Plese at 888-255-1635 or email@example.com.
+This training is conducted as an in-house training seminar, the all inclusive price to train up to 35 participants is $6,000.00 If your agency would like to bring this training to your agency please contact Julie Rock at 1-855-479-3959 or firstname.lastname@example.org.
 We ask your agency to provide a training room or facility with the necessary audio visual equipment.